iGardening Logo Large Transparent Background

 • Cold Damage: Protect young shoots from late frosts with cloches.

-• Weed Competition: Keep the asparagus bed weed-free to promote strong growth.
+• Weed Competition: Keep the asparagus bed weed-free to promote vigorous growth.

-• Overcrowding: Maintain proper spacing to ensure good air circulation and prevent disease.
+• Overcrowding: Maintaining proper spacing ensures good air circulation and prevents disease.

 • Plant crowns in May for strong root development